Cultural depictions of Yue Fei: Boardgames

 A Yue Fei card set was sold as part of five famous Chinese warriors — Guan Yu, Hua Mulan, Jie the Tyrant, Sun Tzu, and Yue Fei — in the "Chinese" section of the second set of world cultures produced by the Anachronism boardgame in June 2005.
 In July 2005, the card pack was used for a promotional offer where a person would receive it or a Robin Hood card pack if they sent in the UPC labels off of three warrior packs (from any culture) or one warrior and one starter set.
 In April 2006, the player could send in the UPC's of four warrior packs or two warrior packs and one starter to choose between promotional cards from sets two and three, which consisted of Yue Fei, Robin Hood, Siegfried or Black Hawk.
 However, with the release of the sixth set in August 2006, the Yue Fei and Robin Hood packs were no longer available.

 Out of the Five Chinese Elements used to describe warrior attributes, Yue Fei is listed under water, which represents intelligence.
 He has eight life points, one speed point, three experience points, and one damage point.
 The main self-titled Yue Fei card (left) is the 46th card out the 100 produced for set two.
 The other four cards that make up the entire pack (#46-50/100) show various events from his life and military career.
 Card 47, titled Jin Cheng Bao Guo, depicts his mother giving him his famous tattoo on his back.
 Card 48, titled Dao, shows Yue blocking a Jurchen soldier's spear attack with a Chinese broadsword.
-Card 49, titled Hu Xiong Jia, depicts Yue using his armor's breastplate to deflect the spear attack of a Jurchen soldier, while simultaneously snapping the weapon's pole arm with a palm strike.
+Card 49, titled Hu Xiong Jia, depicts Yue using his armor's breastplate to deflect the spear attack of a Jurchen soldier, while simultaneously snapping the weapon's polearm with a palm strike.
 Card 50, titled Ba Duan Jin, depicts Yue teaching his soldiers the Eight Section Brocade qigong exercise that is often attributed to the general.